John Albert (ice hockey)

-John Albert (born January 19, 1989) is an American professional ice hockey forward who is currently the captain for the Toledo Walleye in the ECHL.
+John Albert (born January 19, 1989) is an American professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played as captain for the Toledo Walleye in the ECHL.
 He was selected by the Atlanta Thrashers in the 6th round (175th overall) of the 2007 NHL Entry Draft and has formerly played with the Winnipeg Jets.
 Albert was born in Cleveland, Ohio, but grew up in Concord Township, Ohio.